onybic/minecraft-splitscreen-prism/README.md

 While testing the installation, sometimes the instances could not connect to the LAN server.
 Restarting the Steam Deck completely seemed to help.
 No idea what's going on there.

+## Notes

+- The first launch takes quite a while because it's downloading all the assets
+- On my TV, I set Minecraft to do 1440p in the Game Mode settings and I reduced UI scale by 1 so that the crafting table and its recipes fit next to each other
+- After closing all instances, you get back to Game Mode but you still gotta press Back once
+- Power Saving settings from Desktop Mode apply - so turn off screen blanking and auto-sleep

 ## License

 MIT License - see LICENSE file for details